ContentGardeningStudio/djangoexampleapp/README.md

 You need a Python 3.10 (or higher) virtual environment.

 Clone the repository & install the dependencies:

 ```
 git clone https://github.com/ContentGardeningStudio/djangoexampleapp.git
 ```

-Ensure that your virtual environment is activated, and install the dependencies:

 ```
 (venv) cd djangoexampleapp